mihaly-sisak/luau_torch7/README.md

  - Default tensor type is `torch.FloatTensor`

 Added Torch7 features:
- - These features can be turned on or off by setting the cmake option `LUAU_TORCH7_FASTNOISE`.
-You can check for `LUAU_TORCH7_FASTNOISE` define in C and `torch.hasNoise` in Lua to check if the noise functions are avaliable.
+ - These features can be turned on or off by setting the cmake option `LUAU_TORCH7_NOISE`.
+You can check for `LUAU_TORCH7_NOISE` define in C and `torch.hasNoise` in Lua to see if the noise functions are avaliable.
  - `[res] torch.simplex2D([res,] scale, xstart, ystart, xsize, ysize, seed)`, simplex noise generation, returns a 2D `torch.FloatTensor`
  - `[res] torch.node2D([res,] encoded node tree string, xstart, ystart, xsize, ysize, seed)`, noise generation based on FastNoise2 Node Editor encoded node tree string, returns a 2D `torch.FloatTensor`